jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to import exam results from a csv file.
-2. AddressBook displays a message that all exam results have been imported.
+2. AvengersAssemble displays a message that all exam results have been imported.

     Use case ends.

 **Extensions:**

 *   2a.
-AddressBook cannot find the file specified.
+AvengersAssemble cannot find the file specified.

     *  2a1.
-AddressBook displays a message indicating that the file is not recognised.
+AvengersAssemble displays a message indicating that the file is not recognised.

        Use case ends.

 *   2b.
 The file to be imported is not a csv file.

     *  2b1.
-AddressBook displays an error message indicating that the file type is not recognised and should be a csv file
+AvengersAssemble displays an error message indicating that the file type is not recognised and should be a csv file

        Use case ends.

 *   2c.
 There are duplicate entries in the csv file.

     *  2c1.
-AddressBook displays a message indicating that there are duplicate entries in the csv file, and only the first instance has been kept.
+AvengersAssemble displays a message indicating that there are duplicate entries in the csv file, and only the first instance has been kept.

        Use case ends.

 * 2d.
 The csv file contains invalid entries.

     *  2d1.
-AddressBook displays a message indicating that there are invalid entries in the csv file, and all other valid entries have been imported.
+AvengersAssemble displays a message indicating that there are invalid entries in the csv file, and all other valid entries have been imported.

        Use case ends.